supreet7111999/namaste-react/lec_4/README.md

 # package-lock.json keeps the track of exact ver. of the # package/dependency

-# node_modules contains all the code of the packages .
+# node_modules contains all the code of the packages/collection of dependency .

 # one package is dependent on other packages , this is #  called transient/transtive dependency